jestjs/jest/website/versioned_docs/version-24.x/GettingStarted.md

 Jest can be used in projects that use [webpack](https://webpack.js.org/) to manage assets, styles, and compilation. webpack does offer some unique challenges over other tools.
 Refer to the [webpack guide](Webpack.md) to get started.

+### Using parcel

+Jest can be used in projects that use [parcel-bundler](https://parceljs.org/) to manage assets, styles, and compilation similar to webpack.
+Parcel requires zero configuration.
+Refer to the official [docs](https://parceljs.org/getting_started.html) to get started.

 ### Using TypeScript

 Jest supports TypeScript, via Babel.
-First make sure you followed the instructions on [using Babel](#using-babel) above.
-Next install the `@babel/preset-typescript` via `yarn`:
+First, make sure you followed the instructions on [using Babel](#using-babel) above.
+Next, install the `@babel/preset-typescript` via `yarn`:

 ```bash
 yarn add --dev @babel/preset-typescript